-My hobbies are Tech & Open Source software.
+My hobbies are Tech, Radio & Open Source software.

 I have created this site so that i may share what i think are cool internet finds and links with like minded people.

 P.S.
 I am NOT in any way associated with the Kodi media centre.

 Find out what Google knows about you and how to delete it.